pyfibers package¶

 The provided

-starts with a function for a node, followed by each internodal section in order.
-Each node is optionally converted to a passive node if it is within the range ofFiber.passive_end_nodes
+function_liststarts with a function for a node, followed by each internodal section in order.
+Each node is optionally converted to a passive node if it is within the range ofFiber.passive_end_nodes.

 - _make_passive(node)¶